Itzbenz/Itzbenz/README.md

-# List Of Project
+# About Me
 * [List Of Project](list-of-project.md)

 # Q&A
 Q: What are you doing\
-A: I force electron to do logic and math on a rock, maybe some photon in future\
+A: I force electron to do logic and math on a rock, maybe some photon or weird particle in future\
 Q: What project you've been done\
 A: [List Of Project](list-of-project.md)\
 Q: Are you a hacker\